rizmtl/iot-cloud/README.md

 # IoT Cloud

-This project simulates a cloud environment for iot devices, where devices with various sensor can connect to the cloud and store various their information.
+This project simulates cloud environment for iot devices, where devices with various sensors can connect to the cloud and store their information.

 ## Project Architecture
-This project has 4 main components each running in its own docker container.
-Details on the components are provided in sections below
+This project has 4 main components: api server, dashboard, database & simulator.
+Each component runs in its own container and are described below.

 ### Api server
 Api servers provides end point api to create, update, read & delete devices in database.
 Functionality and end points are listed below